For questions regarding product orders, donations,

 If we change people’s hearts with the Gospel, the people will change government with their votes.
 Government merely reflects what people believe in their hearts; it does nothing to form those beliefs.
 William Penn, the founder of Pennsylvania, wrote in the early 1700s, “Government seems to me to be a part of religion itself…Let men be good, and the government cannot be bad.”

 It’s good to pursue legal action and political means to right wrongs.
 But the power of the Gospel has more power to change the hearts of men than all the military might and legislative bodies of any government.
-Billy Graham understands this.
+Billy Graham understood this.
 When asked to run for president in the 1950s, he responded by saying he would not lower himself to that position.
 He was not attempting to diminish the office of the president; he was elevating the office of a minister of the Gospel.

 The Apostle Paul lived in one of the most immoral and politically corrupt societies that the world has ever known.
 Yet he advocated no political action.
 Instead he told the Christians to submit to government (Rom.
 13) and pray for those in authority (1 Tim.
 2:1-4).
-He effected change in society one heart at a time.
+He inspired change in society one heart at a time.
 In a short period of time, Christianity became the official religion of the empire that once threw its followers to the lions.

 Elias Boudinot, president of the Continental Congress in 1783, and later a congressman from New Jersey who served as president of the American Bible Society, said, “The moral character of a people once degenerate, their political character must soon follow.”